 Sunbury Theatre/Day Procedure Unit provides an excellent service both to the inpatient and outpatient population of Western Health.
 The units are proud to have a dedicated group of people working cohesively to provide a service that not only recognises the cultural diversity of the community but can also address their needs as an individual.
-Sunbury Day Procedure Unit (DPU) provides immense learning opportunities to everyone within our departments, giving staff the opportunity to develop both personally and professionally.
+Sunbury Theatre and Day Procedure Unit provides immense learning opportunities to everyone within our departments, giving staff the opportunity to develop both personally and professionally.

 Compassion: we care about the people we look after, about the work that we do and we care about each other

 Accountability: staff understand the responsibility when caring for people

 Respect: recognition of the need to be courteous, friendly and respectful to everyone at all times

 Excellence: the unit strives for excellence in all aspects of work

 Safety: to ensure that Sunbury Theatre and DPU are safe places for staff and patients

 All patients attending Sunbury Theatre and Day Procedure Unit must be admitted.
 Admissions are divided into specific areas for the various medical specialities and different theatres.
 There is a mixture of both Clerical and nursing staff in the Day Procedure Unit / Admissions area.